pfdinc/Matrix_cpp_assigment_operator/README.md

 **Matrix& operator=*** (Matrix&): Copy assignment.

-**Matrix& operator= (Matrix&&): **Move assignment.
+**Matrix& operator= (Matrix&&):** Move assignment.

-**double& operator()(int row, int col): **Returns or sets the value at the speci ed position in the matrix.
+**double& operator()(int row, int col):** Returns or sets the value at the speci ed position in the matrix.
 Rows and columns start counting at 0, i. e., the top left element is at position (0, 0).
 Matrix

 **operator+(Matrix&):**  Creates a new matrix which is the sum of this and another given matrix.
 This does not change the current matrix.
 If the size ob both matrices is not matching, the resulting matrix has the dimensions of the largest intersection of both given matrices.

-**Matrix& operator+=(Matrix&): **Adds a given matrix to the current.
+**Matrix& operator+=(Matrix&):**  Adds a given matrix to the current.
 Note that it changes the matrix and does not create a copy.
 If the size ob both matrices is not matching, it changes the dimensions of the current matrix to the largest intersection of both matrices.

 **Matrix operator*(Matrix&):**  Creates a new matrix which is the product of this and another given matrix.
 This does not change the current matrix.
 If the size ob both matrices is not matching, it uses the largest sub-matrices which work (the top left element is always included).
 Note that matrix multiplication is not a symmetric operation, i. e., in general for two matrices A and B, AB ̸= BA.
 When multiplying two matrices, the *-operator of the left matrix is called.

-**Matrix& operator*=(Matrix&): **Multiplies a given matrix with the current.
+**Matrix& operator*=(Matrix&):**  Multiplies a given matrix with the current.
 Note that it changes the matrix and does not create a copy.
 If the size ob both matrices is not matching, it uses the largest sub-matrices which work (the top left element is always included).
 Note that matrix multiplication is not a symmetric operation, i. e., in general for two matrices A and B, AB ̸= BA.
 When multiplying two matrices, the *-operator of the left matrix is called.

 **Matrix operator*(double):**   Createsanewmatrixwhichistheproductofthismatrixandagiven number.
 This does not change the current matrix.
-**Matrix& operator*=(double):** Multiplies the current with a given number.
+**Matrix& operator*=(double)**  Multiplies the current with a given number.
 Note that it changes the matrix and does not create a copy.

-**bool operator==(Matrix&): **Determines if two matrices are equal.
+**bool operator==(Matrix&):** Determines if two matrices are equal.
 Two matrices are equal if they have the same height, the same width, and all corresponding elements are equal in both matrices.

 Members
 int width, int height: Store the width or height of the matrix, respectively.